PX4/PX4-user_guide/en/flight_modes_fw/README.md

 [Position mode](../flight_modes_fw/position.md) is the easiest and safest manual mode.
 It is supported on vehicles that have a position estimate (e.g. GPS).

-The roll stick controls left/right horizontal movement and the pitch stick is used to ascend/descend.
+The vehicle performs a [coordinated turn](https://en.wikipedia.org/wiki/Coordinated_flight) if the roll sticks are non-zero, while the pitch stick controls the rate of ascent/descent.
 The throttle determines airspeed — at 50% throttle the aircraft will hold its current altitude with a preset cruise speed.

 When all sticks are released/centered (no roll, pitch, yaw, and ~50% throttle) the aircraft will return to straight, level flight, and keep its current altitude and flight path irrespective of wind.